 Bachelor of Arts in Social Work Program

 Millersville's social work baccalaureate program received CSWE accreditation in 1981 and is currently accredited through June 2027.

 PROGRAM AND THE PROFESSION

 In September 1978, the social work program at Millersville State College became the Department of Social Work.
 Previously, it had been a major course of study for two years within the Department of Sociology, Anthropology, and Social Work, leading to a Bachelor of Arts degree.
 From 1965 to 1976, the program consisted of four sequential courses.
 It was then expanded because the Pennsylvania Department of Education designated this college to have an institutional mission in the social aspects of human services.
 Today, the primary mission of the social work program is to prepare students to achieve entry-level professional competence as generalist social work practitioners.

 The social work program has been developed within the framework of curriculum content outlined by the Council on Social Work Education Accreditation Standards.
 The courses are carefully sequenced so that students may build upon previously acquired knowledge and have opportunities to experience the integration of various bodies of knowledge (view sample course schedule (PDF).
 The general education requirements of Millersville University provide a foundation for social work courses in the major.
-It is designed so as to assist students in developing social work values and professional ethics as described in the National Association of Social Workers Code of Ethics.
+It is designed to assist students in developing social work values and professional ethics as described in the National Association of Social Workers Code of Ethics.

 PROGRAM MISSION STATEMENT

 To meet the purpose of the social work profession and the mission of Millersville University and the Social Work Baccalaureate program, faculty seek to prepare students/graduates to: